NightmareFox12/meta-cashback/README.md

 1. **Purchase with MetaMask Card** — The user pays with the card at any merchant.
 2. **Base Cashback** — Receives an initial refund in USDC (example: 1%).
 3. **Cashback Increase via Staking** — If the user locks USDC in a DeFi pool, their cashback can rise to 2%, 3%, or more, depending on the amount locked.
-4. **Automatic Conversion with LI.FI SDK** — The system uses LI.FI to move rewards across chains and ensure efficient liquidity.
+4. **Balance Reading with LI.FI SDK** — The system uses LI.FI to fetch USDC balances on Optimism and support efficient operations.
 5. **Automated Wallet Payment** — Accumulated rewards are credited directly to the user's MetaMask wallet.

 ## 🎯 Cashback Levels